Back to: Business Management

 What is a Social Network within an Organization?

-A social network can is a pattern of relationships between two or more actors.
+Social networks are visual maps of relationships between individuals.
+It can be a pattern of relationships between two or more actors.
 Generally, the actors share a common interest.
 This may be a personal interest (e.g. Sports) or professional interest (common employer).
 Actors include individuals, groups, and organizations themselves.

 Social Networking is the process or activity directed toward becoming acquainted with or learning about other actors.
 These may be personal attributes (attitude, opinion) or professional attributes (skills, talents, knowledge, or preferences).

 Social Network Analysis (SNA) is a method of identifying and mapping the social structure within an organization.
 While formal relationships are more obvious, social connections identify the information relationship structure.
 More specifically, Social Network Analysis is the evaluation, measuring, and mapping the relationships among actors in a social network.

 Each actor in a social network is also referred to as a “node”.
 A network tie is a connection or relationship (“link”) between actors or nodes.

 There are three key roles in a network.

 - Central connectors – These are individuals at the center of the network who are connected with a large number of individuals.

 - Boundary spanners – These are individuals who connect social groups together.
 That is, they are members of both groups and create a bridge of communication between the two.

 - Peripheral specialists – These are outsiders who are independent of the group but are connected in some way – generally for specialty projects.